tsmoreau/docs/docs/general/faq.md

 TaoStats shows the various metrics regarding the current mainnet including the current number of masternodes, masternodes performance, current TPS, block-time, confirmation time, finality and other useful metrics.

 #### How much is the average time to see my node appear on TaoStats?
-It should be less than a minute after tmn command is executed and finished.
+It should be less than a minute after taomn command is executed and finished.

 #### Stats page wasn't working and showed a 70-second block.
 What happened?
 The stats page is javascript code running in your browser.